thegoodparty/gp-api/temp-docs/tasks-revamp-deployment.md

 ### Notes

 - The migration involves a shift from SST to pure Pulumi with `awsx`.
-- State management will use a self-hosted S3 bucket (`gp-api-pulumi-state`).
+- State management will use a self-hosted S3 bucket (`goodparty-iac-state`).
 - Critical stateful resources (Prod Database, SQS) must be **imported**, not recreated, to prevent data loss.
 - Preview environments will use dedicated, ephemeral Aurora Serverless v2 clusters.
 - **Unit tests** for infrastructure components should be added where possible (e.g., `deploy/pulumi/components/compute.test.ts`).